The Handmaiden: Locations

 The film was shot in both Japan and Korea.
 Kouzuki's mansion with combined elements of Japanese and British architecture was filmed in Kuwana in Mie prefecture in Japan, using the exterior of the Moroto Seiroku Mansion and CGI to augment exterior details.
 Known as Rokkaen (六華苑), it was designed by British architect Josiah Conder and built in 1913.
 The interior of the library and the staircase leading to Hideko's bedroom were built as interior sets.
-The cherry tree from which Hideko's aunt is found hanged was in the gardens of the hospital on Sorok Island in Jeolla, South Korea.
+The cherry tree from which Hideko's aunt is found hanged was in the gardens of the hospital on the island Sorokdo in Jeolla, South Korea.

 Release

 In February 2016, CJ Entertainment announced that The Handmaiden was pre-sold to 116 countries, including to Amazon Studios for the US.
 The film premiered in competition at the 2016 Cannes Film Festival, where it received a standing ovation, and Ryu Seong-hee won the Vulcan Award of the Technical Artist for her art direction work on the film.
 The film was also screened in the Special Presentations section of the 2016 Toronto International Film Festival, where The Playlist named it as one of the 15 best films of the festival.
 In South Korea, the film was released on 1 June 2016 and sold more than 4 million tickets.